-What effect can hydration have on my sports performance?
+What effect can hydration have on sports performance?

-- Improve your performance on the field because your muscles are hydrated
+- Hydrated muscles can improve your performance on the field

 - Increase your ability to recover faster physically